What is Second Century Vision?

 Does United Way of Greater Houston support the Boy Scouts?

 Yes.
 United Way of Greater Houston invests in both the Boy Scouts and the Girl Scouts because they provide quality programs that have been proven to make a difference in the lives of young people.
-You can find a list of all of the agencies whose services United Way of Greater Houston invests in, as well as our grantees, here: unitedwayhouston.org/about/agencies/.
+You can find a list of all of the agencies whose services United Way of Greater Houston invests in, as well as our grantees, here: unitedwayhouston.org/what-we-do/funded-partners.

 What is the difference between United Ways across the country?